HowestX/howestx-docs/final.md

 ##### Virtual environments

 Python uses packages to manage dependencies.
-This can introduce problems when you run multiple Python applications on a single machine: when upgrading a packages for one application, the second application may break if depends on a different version than the new dependencies.
+This can introduce problems when you run multiple Python applications on a single machine: when upgrading a packages for one application, the second application may break if it depends on a different version than the new dependencies.

 For this, the Python community has introduced *virtual environments*.
 These provide isolate packages in seperate environments.
 Usually, there will be one environment per application.